roverdotcom/js-lingui/docs/rfc/001_message_definitions.rst

    // The translation is returned by simply calling the message: const translation = msg()

-   // It's possible to get the ID of message const id = msg.id
+   // id attribute of translation function contains the reference to message ID msg.id === "Default message" // message ID

 It also works for other formats: ``plural.lazy``, ``select.lazy`` and ``selectOrdinal.lazy``.